 Code Challenge Type Description Specific Examples Permissible rebuttals Р Planned service The challenger has knowledge that broadband will be deployed at this location by June 30, 2024, without an enforceable commitment, or a provider is building out broadband offering performance beyond the requirements of an enforceable commitment.
 Construction contracts or similar evidence of ongoing deployment, along with evidence that all necessary permits have been applied for or obtained.
-Contracts or a similar binding agreement between the Eligible Entity and the provider committing that planned service will meet the BEAD definition and requirements of reliable and qualifying broadband even if not required by its funding source (i.e. , a separate federal grant program), including the expected date deployment will be completed, which must be on or before June 30, 2024.
+Contracts or a similar binding agreement between the Eligible Entity and the provider committing that planned service will meet the BEAD definition and requirements of reliable and qualifying broadband even if not required by its funding source (i.e., a separate federal grant program), including the expected date deployment will be completed, which must be on or before June 30, 2024.
 Documentation showing that the provider is no longer able to meet the commitment (e.g., is no longer a going concern) or that the planned deployment does not meet the required technology or performance requirements.
-N NThis location is in an area subject to an enforceable commitment to less than 100% of locations, and that cover the location (See BEAD NOFO at 36, n.
-52.)Declaration by service provider subject to the enforceable commitment. С C Location is a CAI The location should be classified as a CAI.
+Not part of an enforceable commitment to less than 100% of locations, and that commitment does cover the location commitment to less than 100% of locations, and that commitment does not cover the location (See BEAD NOFO at Declaration by service provider subject to the enforceable commitment. С Location is a CAI The location should be classified as a CAI.
 Evidence that the location falls within the definitions of CAIs set by the Eligible Entity.
-Evidence that the location does not fall within the definitions of CAIs set by the Eligible Entity or is no longer in operation. currently labeled as a within the Evidence that the location does not fall within the definitions of CAIs set by the Eligible Entity or is no longer in operation.
+Evidence that the location does not fall within the definitions of CAIs set by the Eligible Entity or is no longer in operation.
+F Q The location is currently labeled as a CAI but is a residence, a non-CAI business, or is no longer in operation.
+Evidence that the location does not fall within the definitions of CAIs set by the Eligible Entity or is no longer in operation.
 Evidence that the location falls within the definitions of CAIs set by the Eligible Entity or is still operational.